|Originally Performed By||Trey Anastasio|

-“Mountains in the Mist” was one of the first songs from that tour to make it into the Phish repertoire, debuting in the second set of 7/3/99 in Atlanta as a breather between “The Moma Dance” and “Antelope.”
-Most subsequent versions were deployed similarly.
-For typical examples, see 7/10/99 (officially released on Live Phish 08), 9/16/99, 3/1/03 and 8/3/03.
-Its most notable placement came on 1/4/03 in Hampton, when it unexpectedly occupied the coveted slot between “Mike’s Song” and “Weekapaug Groove,” and 8/3/03 IT, emerging from a segue born of “Ghost.”
-A unique version of the song was offered at Trey’s performance on 8/3/01 during the encore of TAB’s performance at Jones Beach, a duet with Trey on acoustic guitar and Mike on bass, opening the encore.
+“Mountains in the Mist” then migrated to the Phish repertoire, debuting in the second set of 7/3/99 in Atlanta as a breather between “The Moma Dance” and “Antelope.”
+Notable early versions include 7/10/99 (Live Phish 08), 1/4/03 Hampton when it unexpectedly occupied the coveted slot between “Mike’s Song” and “Weekapaug Groove,” and 8/3/03 IT, emerging from a segue born of “Ghost.”
+A unique version of the song was offered at Trey’s performance on 8/3/01 during the encore of TAB’s performance at Jones Beach, a duet with Trey on acoustic guitar and Mike on bass.

-On 7/6/08 at Rothbury, the lyric "till I'm released awaken beasts, I'm on the road again" seemed quite appropriate as Trey had bantered about his arrest before launching into the song.
-Trey also played "Mountains in the Mist" at the 9/18/08 Newport Folk Festival."Mountains in the Mist" – 7/30/14, Portsmouth, VA
+On 7/6/08 at Rothbury, the lyric "till I'm released awaken beasts, I'm on the road again" seemed quite appropriate as Trey had bantered about his December 2006 arrest before launching into the song.
+Trey also played "Mountains in the Mist" at the 8/2/08 Newport Folk Festival."Mountains in the Mist" – 7/30/14, Portsmouth, VA

-It seemed that the time could have been right for this song to reemerge at the 6/9/09 Asheville show as the Blue Ridge Mountains correlate nicely with the lyrics, but alas it was not in the master plan.
-It was a pleasure when Phish chose to perform this during the special acoustic set at Festival 8 on 11/1/09.
-The version was played well, and although the audience had been asked reluctantly to 'sit down' and enjoy the music, many fans arose to their feet to feel the flow of this beautiful tune once again.
+It seemed that the time could have been right for this song to reemerge at the 6/9/09 Asheville show as the Blue Ridge Mountains correlate nicely with the lyrics, but alas that was not in the master plan.
+Phish chose to perform this during the special daytime acoustic set at Festival 8 on 11/1/09.
+The version was played well, and although the audience had been reluctantly asked to sit down and enjoy the music, many fans arose to their feet to feel the flow of this beautiful tune once again.